Anfo Ridge Road is a pure Italian adventure

 Is Anfo Ridge Road unpaved?

-Set high on the slopes of the Orobie Alps, the Anfo Ridge Road is mostly unpaved.
-The road has 4 short unlit tunnels.
+Set high on the slopes of the Orobie Alps, the Anfo Ridge Road has paved and unpaved sections and features 4 short unlit tunnels.
 It was closed for 6 years because of a landslide but the route was cleared again in 2009.
 In 2010 some new tunnels were built to bypass the narrowest parts.
-It’s an old military rote, following an original path back to Roman times.
-It’s hard, scenic and beautiful but bit dusty and stony.

 How long is the Anfo Ridge Road?